irdan/privly-applications/PGP/PROTOCOL.md

 # Outline and Purpose

-The Privly PGP keymanager app is built on top of Mozilla Persona for key sharing.
-This page describes how the Privly PGP app uses Persona for identity certificates and public key discovery at a high level.
+The Privly PGP application is built on top of Mozilla Persona for key sharing.
+This page describes how the Privly PGP app uses Persona for identity verification and public key exchange at a high level.

 Mozilla's Persona allows users to log into supporting websites using identities signed by an email domain provider.
 Anyone with a domain can choose